Kitware/SMQTK-Core/CONTRIBUTING.md

 ## The General Process

-1. The official SMQTK-Core source is maintained on Github
+1. The official SMQTK-Core source is maintained on Github.

 2. Fork SMQTK-Core into your user's namespace and clone this repository on your system.